Piyush1416/Find-Data-Misrepresentation/README.md

 4] Predictive Analysis

 For now I will be using Following Machine Learning Algorithms:

-1] k-Means Clustering - for preliminary data analysis to find data discrepancy
+A] k-Means Clustering - for preliminary data analysis to find data discrepancy

-2] SVM Classification for predictive analysis
+B] SVM Classification for predictive analysis

-3] Random Forest for predictive analysis
+C] Random Forest for predictive analysis